lino-framework/book/docs/specs/cosi/ledger.rst

 i.e. partners who received a sales invoice from us and did not yet pay that invoice.

+One debtor is not a customer: the tax office.
+But they are a debtor as well because we had more VAT deductible (sales) than VAT due (purchases).

 >>> ses.show(ledger.Debtors, column_names="partner partner_id balance")
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE -REPORT_UDIFF
 =================================== ========== ================
  Partner                             ID         Balance
 ----------------------------------- ---------- ----------------
+ Mehrwertsteuer-Kontrollamt Eupen    191        5 091,37
  Rumma & Ko OÜ                       100        2 999,85
  Bäckerei Ausdemwald                 101        2 039,82
  Bäckerei Mießen                     102        679,81
- Mehrwertsteuer-Kontrollamt Eupen    191        19 928,99
  Bäckerei Schmitz                    103        280,00
  Bernd Brechts Bücherladen           108        1 197,90
  Van Achter NV                       106        1 199,85